High West Capital Partners to Establish Taiwan Equity Base

 Following on from Increased Partnership Growth in the Asian Equities Market, High West Capital Partners is Now Establishing a Foothold in Taiwan

-/EIN News/ -- SINGAPORE, March 15, 2022 (GLOBE NEWSWIRE) -- High West Capital Partners is a leading private investment firm based in Singapore and Hong Kong.
+High West Capital Partners is committed to funding small and mid-cap companies, often overlooked by larger institutions, to achieve their capital needs and goals.”CAPITAL TOWER, SINGAPORE, March 17, 2022 /EINPresswire.com/ -- High West Capital Partners is a leading private investment firm based in Singapore and Hong Kong.
 Over the last 20 years, it has established itself as a significant force in South America, Europe, and the Asia Pacific, focusing on global structured finance, and special situations.
 The firm's primary objective is to provide immediate funding to clients who need liquidity.
 Now they plan on implementing their strategic success in Taiwan.

 High West Capital Partners' management commented on the company vision to be "committed to funding small and mid-cap companies, often overlooked by larger institutions, to achieve their capital needs and goals.
 Our proprietary structures can provide the liquidity requirements that companies, management, and shareholders may face in the global equity and debt markets.
 They can secure funding by HWCP onshore in local currency or offshore to overcome financial hurdles in a timely manner."